North Central median real estate price is $132,771, which is less expensive than 95.0% of New York neighborhoods and 91.2% of all U.S. neighborhoods.

 The first thing that you'll notice if you moved to this neighborhood is that an astounding 3.5% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.5% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the North Central neighborhood should definitely be on your list of places to consider.

-In addition, the North Central neighborhood stands out for having an average per capita income lower than 95.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the North Central neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.8% of the neighborhoods in America.

 Also, in the North Central neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 12.8% of residents here.
 This is a higher proportion of walking commuters than we found in 96.3% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!